sohaveaniceday/my-flask-application/README.md

     * GitHub Repo: https://github.com/sohaveaniceday/lambda-test

-* I then proceeded with the task, by creating my Flask App in a similar approach to some of my previous projects.
+* I then proceeded with the task by creating my Flask App in a similar approach to some of my previous projects.
 Whilst I was able to deploy the app (thanks to Zappa) and achieve 'Hello World' from a basic Lambda function, I quickly realised that I was struggling to implement SQL as the main database in order to make my get/post requests.

     * GitHub Repo: https://github.com/sohaveaniceday/flask-app

 * Having done some research online, I found the best way of implement a database on AWS Lambda was through DynamoDB, Amazon's own NoSQL database service.
-With the the accumulated knowledge I had obtained and the below tutorial, I started from scratch and proceeded with the task in earnest.
+With the the accumulated knowledge I had obtained and the below tutorial which incorporated DynamoDB, I started the task from scratch and proceeded in this direction.

     * https://serverless.com/blog/flask-python-rest-api-serverless-lambda-dynamodb/